asottile/recipes/non_breakfast/crispy_tofu.md

 unfortunately this is a hurry-up-and-wait sort of recipe

 1. slice the brick of tofu into thin (1/2") slabs (usually ~8)
+    - As noted in the ingredients, I usually use extra firm tofu, but firm or even medium will probably work too.
+Anything softer than medium may disintegrate when drying and/or pan frying.
-1. dry for at least an hour
+3. dry for at least an hour
     - I usually place the slabs on paper towels between two cutting boards and place heavy bowls on top
     - if you don't want to wait that long, you can press the individual slabs